 Later, in AD 386, Chrysostom preached a sermon in which he strongly asserts that, “Anyone may examine the Roman archives and verify the December 25th day for himself.
 This is the proof from the census.”8

 During the first two centuries of the early Church, the celebration of the Nativity was decided by the churches in local geographical areas.
 There was communication and cooperation between all churches, but there was no one governing body.
 Consequently, the December 25th date was held in many areas, while in others Christmas wasn’t celebrated at all even though they knew the date, and in still others Christmas was combined with the celebration of Jesus’ baptism by John the Baptist, and both were celebrated in early January.
 In Alexandria, Egypt, someone incorrectly translated the 9th month of the Roman calendar into the 9th month of their own calendar, resulting in a date of May 20th.
-A few churches came up with their own calculations that placed their celebration in April.
+A small number of churches came up with their own calculations that placed their celebration in April.

 What we don’t see supported, is the assertion that at some time in history each day of the year has been proposed as the day of celebrating Christ’s birth.
-What we do see in the 300’s, after Constantine ended Christian persecution, is an organizing of geographical church groups that unified the recognition and celebration of Christ’s birth on December 25th.
+Instead, we see that in the 300’s, after Constantine ended Christian persecution, is an organizing of geographical church groups that unified the recognition and celebration of Christ’s birth on December 25th.
 It’s important to note that December 25th is the day we celebrate when the magi celebrated Christ’s birth, not His actual birth date.
-Our own Nativity sets reflect this tradition because they include the magi’s arrival.
+Our own Nativity sets reflect this tradition because they always include the magi’s arrival.